saegl5/saegl5.github.io/README.md

 My name is Ed.<br>I am an educator who also enjoys learning and coding.

+Below are some projects of mine, including fun resources, that I would like to highlight.
+Enjoy!

 #### Table of Contents

 - [Web Apps](#web_apps)